 Students in the College of Arts & Sciences majoring in Economics receive the Bachelor of Arts in Economics.

 This coming spring, the Economics Department is once again holding its student research paper competition, the Adam Smith Contest.
-To be eligible, papers must have been written by Villanova Economics majors or minors in the class of 2013, 2014 or 2015 in conjunction with Villanova coursework and may address any topic in economics.
+Eligible papers (written by Villanova Economics majors or minors in the class of 2014, 2015 or 2016 in conjunction with Villanova coursework) may address any topic in economics.
 Entries up to 10,000 words are acceptable.
-The deadline for paper submission is 5 p.m. on Monday, March 31, 2014.
+The deadline for paper submission is midnight on Monday, March 30, 2015.
 Submissions should be emailed to email@example.com.
-Finalists will present their papers at a luncheon on Friday, April 11, 2014.
+Finalists will present their papers at a luncheon on Friday, April 10, 2015.
 Finalists will be judged on both written content and oral presentation.
 Winners will be announced after presentations end.
 First- and second-place winners will be recognized with cash awards of $2000 and $1000, respectively; honorable mention awards (if any) will be $500 each.
 The Adam Smith Contest is funded by a gift from John Haines (A&S ’79).